GoogleChrome/web.dev/src/site/content/en/angular/setup-dynamic-server-side-rendering-with-angular/index.md

 hero: angular-universal-motorcycle.jpeg
 alt: close-up of black and brown motorcycle dashboard
 date: 2019-10-01
+description: |
   Learn how to set up dynamic server-side rendering in your Angular applications.
 authors:
   - markpieszak
 tags: